 “They are finished with flannel-lined pole hems* and Velcro tabs and, if requested, golden yellow rayon fringe.
 These are very durable flags for parade use.”

-*By the way, this flannel lining is going to give way eventually, you will have to sew the hook-and-pile fastener (Velcro) through the flag material to make it stay.
+*By the way, this flannel lining is going to give way eventually, you will have to sew the hook-and-pile fastener (Velcro) through the flag material to make it stay one day.

 - With the finial flat, mount the spikey velcro strip at the top.
 Drill a small starter hole.